 1. You need to be patient.

 The seeds won't begin to sprout until after a week of watering.
-The Chia Pet won't reach its maximum height until about 4-6 weeks of growing.
+The Chia Pet won't reach its maximum height until about 4 to 6 weeks of growing.
 Patience is the key.

 3. Sometimes, the seeds won't sprout.

-Sometimes, no matter what you do the seeds won't sprout properly.
+Sometimes, no matter what you do, the seeds won't sprout properly.
 However, the great thing is the planter can be used indefinitely!
 That's right.
-Once you buy a particular Chia Pet, you don't have to buy it again, unless something happened to your the planter.
+Once you buy a particular Chia Pet, you don't have to buy it again unless something happens to the planter.
 Also, the planter comes with enough seeds to plant three times.